nicoespeon/nicoespeon.github.io/en/_posts/2014-12-07-private-methods-backbonejs.md

 ## Unit tests and private methods

-To test our module, we instanciate it, then take every single method and check the output for a given input (variable + context).
-We *unitly* test exposed method, taking care to make the input vary to test every use case and get a good test coverage.
+To test our module, we instantiate it, then take every single method and check the output for a given input (variable + context).
+We *unitly* test the exposed method, taking care to make the input vary to test every use case and get a good test coverage.

 We can remind the **Test Driven Development** (TDD) process:

-- first write the test with required use cases for our functionnality
+- first write the test with required use cases for our functionality
 - then code the method, pass tests
 - refactor code to clean the whole thing.
 As long as tests pass, you didn't break anything.